MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/5-envision-plan-my-users-experience.md

 An organization doesn’t have any control or access to a policy setting to manage the update process.
 To mitigate the risk of a problem that might be discovered in a newer build, the last known good version is kept on the endpoint.
-If there’s a problem with a new build, the Microsoft Teams service can revert the endpoint to the previous version automatically.
+If there’s a problem with a new build, the Teams service can revert the endpoint to the previous version automatically.

 ## Plan for endpoint quality

-As you can see from the diagram below, endpoints are an important building block in providing a quality experience for end users.
+As you can see from the diagram below, endpoints are an important building block in providing a quality experience for users.

 ![Diagram describing the three components of qualilty, and how service management overlaps all three components.
 With a focus on endpoints.](media/plan-my-users-experience-image1.png "Diagram describing the three components of qualilty, and how service management overlaps all three components.
 With a focus on endpoints.")

-Microsoft Teams endpoints can run on many devices, including PCs, Macs, tablets, and mobile devices.
+Teams endpoints can run on many devices, including PCs, Macs, tablets, and mobile devices.
 Part of the experience not only encompasses the device, but how a user connects to the device—for example, using the device’s built-in mic/speaker, earbuds, or an optimized headset.
 Using an optimized headset can